-Having a tummy tuck can often be an exciting procedure which many people look forward to having.
+Having a tummy tuck can often be an exciting procedure many people look forward to.
 Being pregnant or undergoing major weight loss can often leave you with excess skin around the abdominal area.
-Having a tummy tuck to remove this excess skin and fat can help to improve your self-esteem and confidence.
+A tummy tuck to remove this excess skin and fat can help improve your self-esteem and confidence.
 One part of the process that can put people off undergoing this procedure is the thought of a long recovery period.
 It can often be daunting thinking about the potential pain you may experience after surgery.
 However, if you know what to expect before you undergo your procedure, you can be prepared for what will happen during the recovery period.

 RELATED: What does a tummy tuck involve?